 How can I be lonely with Ina by my side?
 Who no matter what she goes through she stays on the front lines.

-How can I be lonely with Slim and Diva by my side?
+How can I be lonely with Slim and Afeni by my side?
 Who I can call at 2 am and they are ready to have a real conversation with me, and really understand what I’m going through and really understand where we gotta go as revolutionaries.

 How could I be lonely… with Mohamadou, with Suh, and with Nas by my side?